 The Benefits and Drawbacks of Pillow Top Mattresses

 - Plushness for comfort: if you want the closest thing you can find to sleeping on a cloud, a pillow top may be your best bet.
-Some people describe the feel of a pillow top as “regal” because it has that immediately inviting plushness that some sleepers crave.
+Some people describe the feel of a pillow top as “regal” because it has that inviting plushness that some sleepers crave.

 - Affordability: while some plush beds are extremely expensive, many pillow tops are available at accessible prices through the use of less-expensive fiber materials in the pillow top layer.